alanwu4321/purchasify/README.md

 > High availability and stability through AWS and active monitoring

-### Forecast
+### Forecast Algorithm

-The underlying algorthim involves Double Exponential Smoothing on demand and error and Trigg's tracking signal.
+The underlying Algorithm involves Double Exponential Smoothing on demand and error and Trigg's tracking signal.

 Double exponential smoothing is given by the formulas